Rabbi of the Orthodox Community

 - Develop and support vibrant educational experiences, one-on-one or small group learning, and educational programs, including targeted weekly classes.

 - Oversee the kashrut of the Hillel kitchen

 - Work collaboratively with other staff to support Hillel programming, including overseeing other student groups, supporting Hillel Shabbat and holiday programming, and contributing to overall engagement efforts

 - Develop and nurture relationships with university student life professionals and religious life staff, and local Jewish clergy and professional colleagues

 - As the religious leader of a combined student and community minyan, you will:

 - Work with students and community to lead Shabbat and Holiday services, including training others to lead, and ensuring all services are organized with a leader when not directly leading

 - Work with students and community members to organize the daily Orthodox minyan and prayers

-- Organize educational experiences over Shabbat and Holidays of interest and relevance to students and community members
+- Organize educational experiences over Shabbat and Holidays

 - Provide pastoral counseling and support to students and community members, including supporting lifecycle events and those pursuing Orthodox conversion